- Slow travel means doing less. Seeing less. Avoiding mass tourism.

 Skip the airports and the security lines.
 When a port is essentially your only and final destination, you can opt to get there through less fussy ways.
 Forget about long security lines and packed waiting rooms — simply pack the trunk of your car or a suitcase you can stow away on a train, and you can be on your way.

 And last but not least, Zizoo takes great pride in partnering with some of the most socially responsible charters out there.
 Yachts are thoroughly cleaned and disinfected to minimize the potential risk of viral transmission, and all staff are trained on how to properly prepare boats before handover.
 You can rest assured that when you begin your trip, every surface has been thoroughly cleaned.
-Read more about why trips on the sea are your safest travel option here.
+Read more about why boat holidays are your safest travel option.

 Where can I experience slow travel?